hima111997/Plip_parser/README.md

 and was found to work well with them.

-Other interactions produced from PLIP was not tried.
+Other interactions produced from PLIP were not tried.

 If you have other interactions in your result file and the program could not detect them, raise a new issue and provide the txt file producedfrom PLIP containing the interactions, please.